 Interested parties are encouraged to review the Bylaws.

-Strategic Goal 3: The Society will be a recognized voice for the importance of active living, active recreation and sport.
+The Edmonton Sport Council is an acknowledged voice for the importance of active living, active recreation and sport.

 Directors, individually and collectively as the Board of Directors are ultimately responsible for the operation and affairs of the Edmonton Sport Council.
 As such they are responsible to the membership and our primary funder, the City of Edmonton.
 As such, Directors are expected to be fully informed on ESC matters and to participate in the deliberation and decisions in governance matters.